jjmora/THP-JS-Exos-Manipulating-DOM/README.md

-Projet : Exerce tes talents de manipulateur DOM
+Interactive WebPage with JavaScript - Manipulating DOM

+Web created as part of The Hacking Project learning program

-Open the index files
+- Open the index files
-Open the console in the browser
+- Open the console in the browser

 * exo_parcours_DOM.html